The Ultimate Guide to Connecting Encompass with Microsoft Dynamics for Seamless Workflow

 Create a document that maps every Encompass field to its Dynamics equivalent.
 Account for data type differences.
 Encompass stores loan amounts as decimals.
 Dynamics may use currency fields with different precision.
 Date formats, phone number formats, and address structures all need explicit mapping rules.

-Set up your chosen middleware platform.
-For Azure Logic Apps, create a flow triggered by Encompass webhooks.
-For KingswaySoft, configure the Encompass connector with your API credentials.
-For custom code, deploy an Azure Function that listens for webhook events and calls the Dynamics API.
+Set up your chosen integration platform.
+With MortgageExchange, the field mapping, OAuth refresh, and retry logic are configured by ABT once with your operation and then maintained as part of the managed offering.
+With Azure Logic Apps, create a flow triggered by Encompass webhooks.
+With KingswaySoft, configure the Encompass connector with your API credentials.
+With custom code, deploy an Azure Function that listens for webhook events and calls the Dynamics API.

 Step 5: Test with Sample Data